A member of the brassica family, Brussels sprouts look like tiny cabbages.

 Brussels sprouts are named after the city of Brussels in Belgium where they are thought to have originated.

 The second major growing area is Oamaru in North Otago in the South Island, which tends to produce slightly larger sprouts, 50-65 mm, with looser leaves.
-North Otago Brussels Sprouts (or NOBS) come to the market later in the season and have a sweeter flavour.
-To cater for the earlier market a hybrid, similar to the Ohakune Brussels sprout, comes from North Otago.
+North Otago Brussels sprouts (or NOBS) come to the market later in the season and have a sweeter flavour.
+To cater for the earlier market a hybrid, similar to the Ohakune Brussels sprouts, comes from North Otago.

 What to look for

 Choose Brussels sprouts that are roughly the same size.
 Avoid any with yellow, loose, soft or wilting leaves.

 Ohakune – February to July

 High season: June to July

 Remove any loose leaves.
 Trim and slice the end, cutting a cross in it, to improve equal degree of cooking.